wifisensing/PicoScenes-Manual/source/index.rst

 For SDR, PicoScenes embeds a high-performance software baseband implementation for 802.11a/g/n/ac/ax protocols.
 It **covers almost all the technical features**, including both the LDPC and BCC encoding/decoding, MCS 0~11 modulation, up to 160 MHz channel bandwidth (CBW), up to 4x4 MIMO, and even the MU-MIMO and OFDMA-based 802.11ac/ax multi-user (MU) mode.

 PicoScenes is also architecturally versatile and flexible.
 It encapsulates all the low-level features into unified and hardware-independent APIs and exposes them to the upper-level plugin layer.
-User can **quickly prototype their own measurement plugins**.
-We demonstrate the platform flexibility through EchoProbe, a PicoScenes plugin, which features ms-grade round-trip CSI measurement and also the spectrum scanning CSI measurement capability.
+Users may **quickly prototype their own measurement plugins**.
+We demonstrate this platform flexibility through EchoProbe, a PicoScenes plugin, which features ms-grade round-trip CSI measurement and also the spectrum scanning CSI measurement capability.

 We hope you enjoy the next ride of Wi-Fi sensing research, accompanied by PicoScenes!